Candidates must have a Texas RPLS license.

-At an intermediate level, provides surveying services for major infrastructure projects, land boundary location, engineering design, land division and other purposes.
+At an intermediate to senior level, provides surveying services for major infrastructure projects, land boundary location, engineering design, land division and other purposes.
 Plans, organizes and coordinates the work of survey field crews and related staff to measure and determine the precise locations of points and lines.
 This position utilizes knowledge and experience in own discipline but is still building higher-level knowledge and skills.
 Utilizes discretion and independent judgment to determine an appropriate approach within general parameters and some guidance from supervisor, manager and/or more experienced colleagues.

 - Plans, performs and takes full responsibility for moderately complex land surveys.
 Estimates project costs and schedules.
 Writes statements of work for incorporation into project scope and budget.
 Represents department in project meetings.
 Performs field data analysis, correlation and compiles data.
 Coordinates and reviews the work of surveyors, technicians, craft workers or others to the extent of assuming professional responsibility for the work.
 Personally affixes seal or communicates necessary changes to the responsible surveyor for correction.

 - Prepares, signs, seals and certifies surveys and legal descriptions for land acquisition.

 - Analyzes and interprets survey field information and analyzes record boundary information to determine the location of real property boundaries.

 - Identifies actual and potential problems.
 Investigates and analyzes problems and determines appropriate solutions.